ECB's Stark study says debt crisis threatens euro

 Countries' unwillingness to surrender powers to a common authority was counterproductive, the study said.
 It doubted whether the latest suggested reforms would be sufficient.

-It called for strengthening fiscal governance by, among other measures, "financial receivership where adjustment programmes do not remain on track."
+It called for strengthening fiscal governance by, among other measures, "financial receivership where adjustment programs do not remain on track."

 National budget deficits should be approved at the European level if they exceed "safe levels," there should be an automatic correction of slippages and countries with budget deficits in excess of three percent of gross domestic product (GDP) should face automatic fines, Stark and his co-authors said.